dshank-forge/FSND/projects/01_fyyur/starter_code/README.md

 4. Navigate to Home page [http://localhost:5000](http://localhost:5000)

-Bookmark - Add pictures and submit.
+Bookmark - Add pictures, review the README a final time, and submit.